leemgs/music-genre-class-f1-score/README.md

  * Python 3.6

 This repository consists of development code that classifies music genre according to the following six genres:
-* Classical, Hiphop, Jazz, Metal, Pop, and Rock
+* Dataset: Classical, Hiphop, Jazz, Metal, Pop, and Rock

 ### Features used: